-There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead. ----School follows the guidance in Annex C of KCSIE (revised September 2023) which outlines the key responsibilities of the DSL.
+There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
+St Mary's C of E School follows the guidance in Annex C of KCSIE (revised September 2023) which outlines the key responsibilities of the DSL.
 This includes new duties relating to filtering and monitoring.
 These are outlined within the schools Online Safety Policy.